-The Secret Garden, Frances Hodgson Burnett’s classic 20th century novel, tells the story of Mary Lennox, a girl relocated to England following the deaths of her parents.
-As she copes with her grief, she also faces ill health, loneliness and a slew of additional concerns that we now would recognize as major stressors.
+The Secret Garden, Frances Hodgson Burnett’s 20th century novel, tells the story of Mary Lennox, a girl who moves to England following the deaths of her parents.
+As she copes with her grief, she also faces ill health, loneliness and a ton of additional concerns that we now would recognize as major stressors.

 As you can imagine, this children’s story from 1910 did not feature a subplot in which Mary works with a trained therapist.
 Despite this, Mary finds her own path to healing.
 How?
 The answer’s in the dirt.